-Believe it or not, you can start auditioning without a headshot and resume.
-Have a friend with a nice camera snap a few photos and use them to show casting directors until you are able to have professional portraits taken.
+Believe it or not, you can start auditioning for acting roles without a headshot and resume.
+Have a friend with a nice camera snap a few photos and use them to show casting directors until you can have professional portraits taken.

-When the time is right, and you have accumulated enough experience, you can begin to research talent agencies in your area.
+When the time is right, and you have accumulated enough experience, you can begin to research talent agencies in your area in the hopes of finding an agent.
 Talk to your friends and other actors about their agents and decide which agency is the best fit for you.

 Unemployment is a part of life as a working actor, but dry spells between jobs are no excuse to let acting skills go dull.
 Classes and workshops make excellent practice grounds for actors.
 Also, involvement in stage productions or on film sets, even if you aren’t acting, is a chance to improve by learning from others.